-12 of 82 results for "history"
+12 of 312 results for "history"

 Video

-In The History of Hot Dogs: How Hot Dogs Came to the U.S., presenter Ruth Goodman learns the history of how the hot dog came from Germany to America, and how it got its name.
-Hint: It has to do with a dog.
+In The History of Toilet Paper, presenter Ruth Goodman talks to a toilet historian to learn about the history of toilet paper.
+Learn how people cleaned themselves before toilet paper, and how advertisers have convinced us to want toilet paper.
 This video is excerpted from BBC’s Inside the Factory, a series that takes viewers behind the scenes in the factories that make our favorite products.

 Video

-More than a Flush: The History of Toilets
+The History of Toilets

-In More than a Flush: The History of Toilets, presenter Ruth Goodman is at Westminster in London to learn how the toilet was invented.
+In The History of Toilets, presenter Ruth Goodman is at Westminster in London to learn how the toilet was invented.
 Learn what the development of the toilet has to do with Queen Elizabeth, the Thames River, Thomas Crapper, and public health.
 This video is excerpted from BBC’s Inside the Factory, a series that takes viewers behind the scenes in the factories that make our favorite products.

 Video